A Dozen Strategies for Growth and

 Moving Forward Positively in Your Homebased Business.
 This historical yet timely article offers perspective from some of Barbara’s subscribers on how they were adapting to changing Covid-19 conditions in the fall of 2020 and their plans for moving forward.
 It features current home-business stats and business perspective with tips and article links of interest to anyone working at or from home base.

 The Need for Change as You and Your Business Grow Older.
 One’s homebased business will always be affected by changes in your personal or family life.
-Add aging, changing technology, market conditions, and the economy to the picture and quickly see there’s a lot to think about and plan for if you’re in business for the long haul.
+Add aging, changing technology, market conditions, and the economy to the picture and you quickly see there’s a lot to think about and plan for if you’re in business for the long haul.

 Suggested Reading on the Web: